Architecture:

 Left: Wright’s perspective drawing for house No. 2.
 January 1896.
 It is unclear when Wright added the hipped roof revision (shown in pencil).
 However, the Goodrich house retained the gable roof shown in the original drawing.

-Chicago Screw Company.
-Chicago Daily Tribune (1872-1922); Nov 30, 1910; ProQuest Historical Newspapers: Chicago Tribune, pg.
+Display ad, Chicago Screw Company.
+Chicago Tribune, Nov 30, 1910; pg.
 A4

 House for Mr. C.E.
 Roberts, Front Elevation House No. 2.
 Frank Lloyd Wright.
 January 20, 1896.
 The Frank Lloyd Wright Foundation Architect (The Museum of Modern Art, Avery Architectural & Fine Arts Library Columbia University, New York).